iamprofessor1/SquareX-Puzzle/README.md

 The file named inputPuzzle.txt contains the input for the puzzle solver program.
 The first line of the file contains a single integer, which represents the size of the board (i.e., n x n).
 The next n lines represent the initial configuration of the board.
 Each line contains n integers separated by spaces, where each integer represents a tile in the board.
 The number 0 represents the blank tile

-### outputSolution.txt
-The outputSolution.txt file contains the solution steps to solve the sliding tile puzzle.
-The steps are written in the following format:

-Step 1:
-The board configuration after the first move.

-Step 2:
-The board configuration after the second move.

-And so on, until the final configuration is reached

 ## Time Complexity